Day 1-2: Arrive Lomé

 This afternoon, we visit the Langue de Barbarie Peninsula.

-Day 15: Djoudj National Park & Drive to Banjul
+Day 13: Excursion to Djoudj National Park

 This morning we drive to Djoudj National Park (UNESCO World Heritage Site), the third largest pelican sanctuary in the world.
 We shall cruise in a spacious motorized open-air boat, for a 1.5-hour trip through the mangroves of the river to see where the pelicans hatch their eggs each year.

-Afterwards, we we continue to drive to Banjul, The Gambia.
+Depart early for the drive to Banjul, The Gambia.

 Banjul is one of the best examples of urban Africa.
 The sand-blown streets play host to colorful markets and fading colonial buildings, and a sense of history permeates every district.